Itala Pellegrino

 Itala Pellegrino (born 1865) was an Italian painter; she mainly painted genre and seascapes.

 Biography

 Born in Milan, she was a resident of Naples.
 She studied painting with professor Domenico Battaglia.
-At the 1881 Exposition of Turin, and to that of Milan, she sent seascapes.
-In 1888 at Naples she exhibited Marina di Portici.
+At the 1881 Exposition of Turin, and at that of Milan, she sent seascapes.
+In 1888, at Naples, she exhibited Marina di Portici.
 At Rome in 1880, exhibited a genre painting titled: Frusta là!.
-Among her works are: Marina dì Napoli: Nel golfo: Sera nel mare; and Tempo sereno.
+Among her works are: Marina di Napoli: Nel golfo: Sera nel mare; and Tempo sereno.